sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 • "Farming": Any "farming" techniques is forbidden.

 • No impersonation: Do not impersonate other users, our moderators, or any other entity.

+# 3. Bot Functionality:
+Eurasiadex allows you to catch, exchange and collect virtual eurasiaballs/ The primary purpose of the bot is entertainment and not intended for real-world transactions.

+# 4. Trading Guidelines
+Trade and donations are final.
+We won't reverse trades unless it is absolutely necessary.

+"Cross Trading": An act of trading Eurasiadex items for items outside the bot, be it money, another game's currency etc.. is strictly forbidden.

+# 5.